vasyl1312/hunter_vladilen_node/README.md

 - Bugs in order to show date, count and price
 - Add info about ownwer of shop
 - Send letter about site to email when user done registration
+- Bugs whit userId in console when login